hopr-framework/hopr/README.md

 See the full documentation including usage instructions and tutorial for HOPR is the [User Guide][hopr].

-For installation instruction see the user guide section [Installation][install].
+For installation instruction see the user guide section [Installation][install] or the [source file](./docs/documentation/userguide/installation.md).

 In case you have question regarding HOPR, want to report bugs or contribute to the project you can use the mailing list